Powdery scab: Disease cycle

+Asexual stage

-Asexual Stage: A zoospore infects root tissue and becomes a uninucleate plasmodium.
+A zoospore infects root tissue and becomes a uninucleate plasmodium.
 This plasmodium undergoes mitotic nuclear division (creates many nuclei within a single cell) and turns into a multinucleate plasmodium.
 Then, the multinucleate plasmodium forms zoosporangium, which eventually release more zoospores.
 This process can happen relatively quickly and can act as an important source of secondary inoculum within a field.

+Sexual stage

-Sexual Stage: This stage follows a similar pattern to the asexual stage, but with a few exceptions.
+This stage follows a similar pattern to the asexual stage, but with a few exceptions.
 It is hypothesized that two zoospores fuse together to form a dikaryotic zoospore (with two separate haploid nuclei, n+n) and then infect the roots.
 Once the infection occurs, the dikaryotic zoospore develops into a binucleate plasmodium (one pair on nuclei, n+n).
 Similar to the asexual stage, this plasmodium will also replicate its nucleus to create a multinucleate plasmodium (many pairs of nuclei, n+n).
 The second main different between stages occurs here.
 The pairs of nuclei (n+n) will fuse by karyogamy, and the plasmodium will quickly divide into numerous resting spores within a sporosori (spore sack, alternatively called cystosori).
 These resting spores have three-layered walls and are extremely resistant to the environment, allowing them to persist in the soil for longer than 10 years.

 As a reminder, most of the life cycle is still unclear.
 However, the presence of zoospores, plasmodia, zoosporangia, and resting spores have been observed in the field and lab.
 The ploidy levels and karyogamy events are only theorized and have yet to be proven.